c4software/git-tracker/README.md

 # Git-Tracker

-Git-Tracker is a simple issue tracker based on git for git repository.
-The main purpose of this tool is for an full decentralized git repository (like git bare hosted on dropbox or Bittorrent Sync)
+Git-Tracker is a simple issue tracker based on git for a git repository.
+The main purpose of this tool is to manage issue on a full decentralized git repository like git bare hosted on dropbox or Bittorrent Sync.

 ## Usage